-- 7.5 All complaints pertaining to an employee must, with due allowance for the seriousness of the complaint, be referred to Employee Relations (ER) as soon as reasonably possible. - 7.6 Allegations of sexual harassment must immediately (as soon as is reasonably possible in the circumstances, and without undue delay, taking into account the nature of sexual harassment, issues of sensitivity, a fear of reprisals, and the relative positions of the complainant and alleged perpetrator) be brought to the attention of the Transformation Director. - 7.7 The Transformation Director must, as soon as is reasonably possible after a complaint has been lodged and the requirements listed in 7.4 above have been completed, conduct a preliminary investigation or arrange for a preliminary investigation to be conducted to make a prima facie assessment of the soundness of the complaint. - 7.8 The Transformation Director / investigator has the right to: - (a) consult all relevant parties; - (b) take the necessary steps to address the complaint in accordance with this manual and the policy; - (c) take the necessary steps to resolve the complaint; - (d) advise the complainant of the informal and formal procedures available to deal with the complaint, as set out in this manual and explain these procedures; - (e) where reasonably practicable, refer the complainant for advice, assistance and counselling, including during any disciplinary investigation that may be instituted; - (f) if the investigation discloses a prima facie case, advise the complainant that they may choose which procedure should be followed by the University, except that in certain limited circumstances as set out below under "Formal Procedure", the University may choose to follow a formal procedure even if the complainant does not wish to do so; and - (g) re-assure the complainant that they will not face job loss or any adverse consequences if they choose to follow either the formal or informal procedure. - 7.9 Should the Transformation Director be of the opinion that no prima facie case exists in favour of the complainant, the complaint is dismissed and the Transformation Director furnishes reasons in writing for the dismissal of the complaint. - 7.10 Should the complainant, after receipt of written reasons, still be of the opinion that the policy has been breached, an appeal may be lodged with the Registrar who may deal with the matter at their discretion, including arranging for the establishment of a panel to consider the appeal. - 7.11 Should the investigation indicate that the complainant maliciously lodged a complaint, they may be subjected to a disciplinary investigation in accordance with the applicable Disciplinary Code for Staff or Students, as the case may be. - 7.12 Should the Transformation Director be of the opinion that a prima facie breach of the policy has been established, they must, with the consent of the complainant, follow one of the following procedures:
+- (g) in case of a complaint against a staff member, fully informs and consults with the line manager and with Employee Relations (ER). - 7.7 All complaints pertaining to an employee must, with due allowance for the seriousness of the complaint, be referred to Employee Relations (ER) as soon as reasonably possible. - 7.8 Allegations of sexual harassment must immediately (as soon as is reasonably possible in the circumstances, and without undue delay, taking into account the nature of sexual harassment, issues of sensitivity, a fear of reprisals, and the relative positions of the complainant and alleged perpetrator) be brought to the attention of the Transformation Director. - 7.9 The Transformation Director must, as soon as is reasonably possible after a complaint has been lodged and the requirements listed in 7.4 above have been completed, conduct a preliminary investigation or arrange for a preliminary investigation to make a prima facie assessment of the complaint's soundness. - 7.10 The Transformation Director / investigator has the right to: - (a) consult all relevant parties; - (b) take the necessary steps to address the complaint in accordance with this manual and the policy; - (c) take the necessary steps to resolve the complaint; - (d) advise the complainant of the informal and formal procedures available to deal with the complaint, as set out in this manual and explain these procedures; - (e) where reasonably practicable, refer the complainant for advice, assistance and counselling, including during any disciplinary investigation that may be instituted; - (f) if the investigation discloses a prima facie case, advise the complainant that they may choose which procedure should be followed by the University, except that in certain limited circumstances as set out below under "Formal Procedure", the University may choose to follow a formal procedure even if the complainant does not wish to do so; and - (g) re-assure the complainant that they will not face job loss or any adverse consequences if they choose to follow either the formal or informal procedure. - 7.11 Should the Transformation Director be of the opinion that no prima facie case exists in favour of the complainant, the complaint is dismissed, and the Transformation Director furnishes reasons in writing for the dismissal of the complaint. - 7.12 Should the complainant, after receipt of written reasons, still be of the opinion that the policy has been breached, an appeal may be lodged with the Registrar, who may deal with the matter at their discretion, including arranging for the establishment of a panel to consider the appeal.
+The Registrar or appeal panel considers the matter afresh, and if, in the panel's view, the policy was breached, must dispose of the matter in terms of 7.13 or 7.14 below.

+- 7.13 Should the investigation indicate that the complainant maliciously lodged a complaint, they may be subjected to a disciplinary investigation in accordance with the applicable Disciplinary Code for Staff or Students, as the case may be. - 7.14 Subject to 7.10(f) above, should the Transformation Director be of the opinion that a prima facie breach of the policy has been established, they must, with the consent of the complainant, follow one of the following procedures:

-7.13 Informal Procedure
+7.15 Informal Procedure